Melapress/wp-security-audit-log/readme.txt

 = Can I exclude users or roles from being monitored? = Yes it is possible to exclude both users and roles from being monitored.
 To exclude a user or a role specify it in the Excluded Objects section in the plugin's settings node.

-= Can I exclude custom fields from being monitored = Yes it is possible to exclude custom fields from being monitored.
+= Can I exclude custom fields from being monitored? = Yes it is possible to exclude custom fields from being monitored.
 To exclude a custom field you can specify it in the Excluded Objects section in the plugin's settings node, else you can click the option Exclude Custom Field from Monitoring from the alert itself.

 == Screenshots ==